In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 You can guess how many years from the above email to this one you’re reading.
 That’s 3 years apart.

-So now, for 3 years, I have been on it.
-The Facebook ads team never considered my payment methods for re-activation.
+For 3 years, I have been on it.
+The Facebook ads team did not consider my payment methods for reactivation.

 Despite these emails and their so-called final decisions.
-I never let it stop my belief and the strong desire to get the ban lifted.
+I never let it stop me from maintaining my belief and the strong desire to have the ban lifted.

 Well, to cut a long story short.

-On May 23rd, 2020, after submitting another plea some days back.
+On April 22nd, 2020, after submitting another appeal some days back.
 And providing answers to the questions.

 I received a notification that the suspended ad account payment methods have been re-enabled after another review.

-Now, I can add payment methods (MasterCard, PayPal, etc.) to my ad manager’s billing option and make payments with it.
+Now I can add payment methods (e.g., Mastercard, PayPal) to my ad manager’s billing options and make payments with them.

 I am happy and very grateful to the Facebook ads team for their support, accommodating my stubbornness, and looking at things from a different angle this time.